vikramr2/crispr-historian-chatbot/README.md

 Updates
 - **Prompt Chaining**: Uses langchain to decompose questions into specialized subquestions to improve answer quality
-- **Retrieval Augmented Generation (RAG)**: This chatbot retrieves from a database of 976 pdfs on CRISPR
+- **Retrieval Augmented Generation (RAG)**: This chatbot retrieves from a database of 976 pdfs of research articles on CRISPR

 ## Installation